 Before you start writing a new handbook (or updating an existing one), it’s important to understand that many workplace laws are at play here.
 If you have employees in more than one city or state, you will need location-specific sections of your handbook.
 Create a core document with information that applies to all staff.
 Have separate sections where local or state laws (or collective bargaining agreements) differ from federal provisions.

 Employment deemed ‘at-will’ means either party can terminate the working relationship at any time.
 In all states except Montana, this working agreement is assumed by default.
 If you have employees in Montana, make sure you spell this out.

 Equal Employment and Anti-Harassment

-Take your time with this section.
-Make sure you outline your policies in detail.
+The EEOC outlines how to establish these policies.
+Make sure you describe unacceptable behavior in detail.
 Instruct your employees on what to do if they are subject to harassment or observe a violation.
 Plus, outline what you will do if presented with a claim.

 Federal Medical Leave Act (FMLA)

 In addition to the FMLA poster, the information must be provided in written form.
 If an employee needs to take leave, they can consult your handbook for detailed instructions on how to fulfill their responsibilities under the law.
 This can help prevent problems and ensure that everyone is communicating.
 Be aware that some states have FMLA provisions that provide more leave than the federal law.